shuklaayush/api/documentation/districtdaily.md

 }
 ```

 - This API provides an array objects for each district under each state, where each object corresponds to a specific date.
 - DistrictName: This is the name of the district.
 - active/confirmed/deceased/recovered : These are the cumulative values for that district upto that date.
 - The logic of active is: Active = Confirmed - Recovered - Deceased - Migrated Others

-#### Usage and Caveats:
+## Usage and Caveats

 - The objects do not provide Migrated Others values.